 One of the most prevalent security threats in academia is phishing.
 Phishing is a form of email fraud that attempts to trick a user into giving out their personal information, such as account credentials, bank account or credit card numbers, and/or personally identifiable information.
 Phishing messages often try to create a sense of urgency or scare users in order to lure victims into action.
 GHC will NEVER ask you for account-related information or other personal information by email (nor will any legitimate organization).
 So, the next time you receive an email supposedly from our help desk informing you that your “webmail quota has been exceeded” or that we are “upgrading our servers and need your password”, do NOT respond!
 You can report suspicious messages to our IT ticketing system (rt[at]highlands.edu) or to abuse[at]highlands.edu

 Email Safety Tips:

 - Use a strong password for your email accounts and do not share them with anyone.
 Use a separate password for every account and enable multi-factor authentication whenever possible.

 - Be cautious with all email messages; think before you click.
-Use common sense when communicating with users you DO and DO NOT know.
+Use common sense when communicating with individuals you know and individuals that claim to know you.
 Do not click on links in messages and never attempt to open unsolicited attachments.

 - Don’t reveal too much information about yourself.
 Depending on the information you reveal, you could become the target of identity or property theft.